Hike at a Glance

 To reach the trailhead for the Big Scrub loop walking track, head into Nightcap National Park from Dunoon.
 Begin by driving north along Dunoon Road for about 3.6 kilometres before turning left onto Rocky Creek Dam Road.
 Continue for another 1.5 kilometres, then take a left onto the unsealed Gibbergunyah Range Road.
 Drive for approximately 1 kilometre, crossing a few cattlegrids, until you reach the park gate.
 From here, you’ll need to walk an additional 300 metres, as Gibbergunyah Range Road is closed to vehicles, though it’s open to walkers, cyclists, and horse riders.
 Parking is available in the open area near the information sign, but be sure not to park in front of the gate to ensure clear access.

-Closest towns to this walk: Bangalow, Brunswick Heads, Clunes, Dunoon, Lismore, Mullumbimby, Nimbin, The Channon
+Nearby towns: Bangalow, Brunswick Heads, Clunes, Dunoon, Lismore, Mullumbimby, Nimbin, The Channon

 About the region